Storm.jpg

 We charge a fixed fee (usually between $2500-$4000 depending on the issues) to help you negotiate an early agreement and prepare all the paperwork necessary for your Final Decree of Divorce.
 Our clients are often able to sign an Agreement within a month or two.

-The average total hourly fees of $10,500-$12,700 for one lawyer in the typical year-long divorce fight are 2-3 times what we charge.
-The traditional approach almost always lasts 2-3 times longer than ours.
+The average fees of $10,500-$12,700 for one lawyer in the typical year-long divorce fight are 2-3 times what we charge.
+The average fight almost always lasts 2-3 times longer than our approach.

 We offer a free consultation.